VoxelForge/VoxelForge/API.md

         * `"abc"`: Alphabetical (default)
         * `"nosort"`: Entries appear in no particular order
         * `"custom"`: Manually define the order of entries in `sorting_data`
+        * `"function"`: Sort by function defined in `sorting_data`
     * `sorting_data`: Additional data for special sorting methods.
-       If `sorting=="custom"`, this field must contain a table (list form) in which the entry IDs are specified in the order they are supposed to appear in the entry list.
+        * If `sorting=="custom"`, this field must contain a table (list form) in which the entry IDs are specified in the order they are supposed to appear in the entry list.
 All entries which are missing in this table will appear in no particular order below the final specified one.
+        * If `sorting=="function"`, this field is a compare function to be used as the `comp` parameter of `table.sort`.
+The parameters given are two entries.
-       This field is not required if `sorting` has any other value
+        * This field is not required if `sorting` has any other value
     * `build_formspec`: The template function.
 Takes entry data as its only parameter (has the data type of the entry data) and must return a formspec which is inserted in the Entry tab.

+Note: For function-based sorting, the entries provided in the compare function have the following format:

+    {
+        name = n, -- entry name
+        data = d, -- arbitrary entry data
+    }

 #### Using `build_formspec`
 For `build_formspec` you can either define your own function which